Long Branch, Toronto: History

 In 1915, the Long Branch Aerodrome was established to the west of the village in Toronto Township, today's Mississauga.
 The aerodrome was Canada's first and was operated by the Curtiss Flying School until 1917.

 In 1924, the Long Branch Racetrack was inaugurated just north of the town at Horner Avenue at Kipling.
 It was operated by the Orpen family until 1955 when it was sold.
 The track was closed and racing moved north to Woodbine Racetrack.
 Today's Canadian International Stakes was initially called the Long Branch championship and run at Long Branch.
 The Cup and Saucer Stakes also originated at Long Branch.

 The Village of Long Branch was incorporated in 1930, after the other lakeshore municipalities of Mimico (1917) and New Toronto (1920) were incorporated as towns.
 After the incorporation, some of its streets were given new names.
 In 1931, north–south street names were standardized by continuing the ordinal numbers of New Toronto's streets, picking-up at Twenty-Third Street in the east through to Forty-Third Street in the west.
 For example; Lansdowne Avenue became Thirty-Third Street and Lake View Avenue became Thirty-Fifth Street.
 Long Branch Avenue has remained the same (it could have been Thirty-Fourth St.).
 Thirty-Seventh St. was formerly called Robert Street, after Robert Eastwood.
 Today, a drugstore is located at the corner of Thirty-Seventh St. and Lake Shore Blvd.
 West on the site of the former Eastwood Park Hotel, which originally was the homestead built by Robert Eastwood on the occasion of his marriage to Elizabeth McGregor in 1911.
-Robert Eastwood died in 1925, and his widow, "Lizzie" sold the property and homestead to Paul and May Laurent of Church Street (now Royal Road) Mimico.
+Robert Eastwood died in 1925, and his widow, "Lizzie" sold the property and homestead to Paul and May Laurent of Church Street (now Royal York Road) Mimico.
 Following the abolition of Prohibition, Paul and May obtained a liquor licence from the province of Ontario and opened what would become a 25-room hotel with dining room and beverage rooms which would serve the people of Long Branch for 60 years until the Laurent family sold the business and property in 1987.
 Today, other local streets such as James Street still bear names of members of the Eastwood family.
 Twenty-third Street was called Government Road even after the 1931 incorporation.

 A cenotaph was raised on Long Branch Avenue south of Lake Shore in 1933 to commemorate the village's contributions during the First (and later, Second) World War.
 During the Second World War, many industries were opened between Lake Shore Road and the railway to the north as part of the Commonwealth war effort.
 The Small Arms Limited Long Branch Arsenal munitions factory was established during World War II to the west of the village, just north of the Aerodrome's location.